 - I think she is indeed the outlaw and less the lunatic.
 What I want to know is, is this attributed to nature or nurture?

 - Kiya knew exactly the right spot to make someone vomit after force-feeding them, the drugs to keep him lucid but not asleep.
-More planning required for this.
+More planning is required for this.

 - Throughout every clear rejection, she simply moves on to the next object.
 Her interactions seem, to me, a point of investigation for her.
-The rejection as a reason to orchestrate a new plan on a new victim to answer her questions.
+The rejection is a reason to orchestrate a new plan on a new victim to answer her questions.

-Freddie the shop keeper
+Freddie the shopkeeper

 - Freddie is one example where it’s not about the connection.
 It’s simply about her being able to elicit a response.
 This is why I think she isn't this poor creature looking for a friend.
 Rather I think she is the spider, playing on other people's desire to have one.